mixmaxhq/day-start-interval/README.md

 Please add tests for any changes.
 You can run the tests continuously as you work by doing `env WATCH=true npm run test`.

+This project uses [ESLint](https://eslint.org) and [Prettier](https://prettier.io), so please make sure you maintain those standards too.
+You can run `npm run lint` to check their current status and if you follow the links above you will be able to set your editor up to show the status too.